dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/class/lts-connection.md

 ---
 layout: default-layout
-title: Dynamsoft Camera Enhancer - CameraLTSConnectionParameters Class
+title: Dynamsoft Camera Enhancer - Android CameraLTSConnectionParameters Class
-description: This is the documentation - CameraLTSConnectionParameters Class page of Dynamsoft Camera Enhancer.
+description: This is the documentation - Android CameraLTSConnectionParameters Class page of Dynamsoft Camera Enhancer.
-keywords:  Camera Enhancer, CameraLTSConnectionParameters Class
+keywords:  Camera Enhancer, Android CameraLTSConnectionParameters Class
 needAutoGenerateSidebar: true
 breadcrumbText: Android CameraLTSConnectionParameters
 ---

 # DMLTSConnectionParameters

-Defines a struct to configure the parameters to connect to license tracking server.
+Defines a struct to configure the parameters to connect to the license tracking server.

 ## Method